 There could be people around you who enjoy arguing on trivial topics.
 Avoid such arguments when you are about to head for a job interview.
 Arguments can easily divert people’s attention.

 You may get late for the interview if you waste your time arguing.
 Most arguments affect the participants emotionally.
 If you lose the argument, you may feel low and this may impact your performance during the interview.

 You may have parents or siblings who never understand your true capabilities.
 They will always have demotivating words to get you off the right track.
 Simply do not pay any attention to such people.
 Do not get carried away by their words.

 You must understand your true potential.
 And what others say should never impact your self image.
 When you know where you stand, the words of people around you will never affect you.
 So keep calm and do not listen to negative comments.

 If the monsoons are on, do not give in to the temptation of getting wet in the rain.
 Use a raincoat or umbrella to protect your formal outfit from the rains.
 You may even carry an extra pair of clothes while heading for a job interview.
 During monsoons, the streets are dirty and this can ruin your formal attire.
-An extra pair of clothes will help you go well dressed to the job interview.
+An extra pair of clothes will help you go well dressed for the job interview.

 Candidates often get excessively stressed during their first job interview.
 This is because they are facing such a situation for the first time in their life.
-Proper preparation and good deal of confidence can help candidates face the interview and clear the toughest rounds easily.
+Proper preparation and a good deal of confidence can help candidates face the interview and clear the toughest rounds easily.